Resilience

 Why Software Systems Need Resilience Engineering

-Rigorous testing, redundancy, and defensive programming all rest on the same assumption: we can anticipate and prevent every failure mode.
+Rigorous testing, redundancy, and defensive programming all rest on the assumption that every failure mode can be anticipated and prevented.
 For complex distributed systems, that assumption breaks down (Hollnagel, 2011).

-Complexity and emergent behavior mean that distributed systems create interaction effects that can’t be predicted from individual components.
+Complexity and emergent behavior mean that distributed systems create interactions that can’t be predicted from individual components.
 No amount of testing can explore all possible system states (Cook, 2000).

 Cascading failures occur when localized problems propagate through system dependencies.
 A slow database query triggers connection pool exhaustion, causing application timeouts, leading to retry storms that overwhelm the database further.

 Human-computer interaction under pressure means operators are making decisions with incomplete information during the exact moments when systems are most likely to fail them (Cook, 2000).
-Experienced operators improvising around system brittleness is not a workaround.
-It is what keeps complex systems running.
+Experienced operators improvising around system brittleness is what keeps complex systems running.
 Human expertise is the adaptive capacity.

 Core Principles

-Hollnagel identifies four capabilities that define a resilient system (2011):
+Four capabilities define a resilient system (Hollnagel, 2011):

 Anticipation: knowing what to expect and preparing for potential disruptions.
 This extends beyond traditional risk assessment to include scenario planning, load testing, and chaos engineering.